Gamla: Great Jewish revolt

 The seizure of the city was of fundamental importance to Vespasian.
 According to the existing strategy, it was necessary to seize and suppress all the centers of resistance along the route, however small.
-In addition, the Jews expected, albeit unreasonably, the possible assistance of fellow believers from Babylon and the military intervention of Parthia.
+In addition, the Jews expected, albeit unreasonably, the possible assistance of Jews from Babylonia and the military intervention of Parthia.
 Although Josephus, who led the consolidation of the defense of Gamla, describes it as a fortress, archaeological findings show that in fact the walls were constructed in fragments, filling in the gaps between buildings to create a continuous line of fortifications.

 Josephus also provides a detailed description of the Roman siege and conquest of Gamla in 67 CE by components of legions X Fretensis, XV Apollinaris and V Macedonica.
 The Romans first attempted to take the city by means of a siege ramp, but were repulsed by the defenders.
 Only on the second attempt did the Romans succeed in breaching the walls at three different locations and invading the city.
 They then engaged the Jewish defenders in hand-to-hand combat up the steep hill.
 Fighting in the cramped streets from an inferior position, the Roman soldiers attempted to defend themselves from the roofs.
-These subsequently collapsed under the heavy weight, killing many soldiers and forcing a Roman retreat.
-The legionnaires re-entered the town a few days later, eventually beating Jewish resistance and completing the capture of Gamla.
+These collapsed under the heavy weight, killing many soldiers and forcing a Roman retreat.
+The legionnaires re-entered the town a few days later, overcoming Jewish resistance and completing the capture of Gamla.

 Gamla is often compared with the more famous story of the fortress of Masada, where the defenders, not wanting to surrender to the Romans, committed suicide.
 Sometimes Gamla is even called the "Northern Masada" or "Masada Golan."
-However, Dani Zion emphasizes that Masada was a fortress, originally built as a fortification facility, where several hundred families of rebels were hiding and where there was no battle as such.
-Gamla, on the other hand was a city where fortification was carried out in connection with military operations and where real heavy fighting took place before the capture and destruction.
-According to Josephus, some 4,000 inhabitants were slaughtered, while 5,000, trying to escape down the steep northern slope, were either trampled to death, fell or perhaps threw themselves down a ravine.
-These appear to be exaggerated and the number of inhabitants on the eve of the revolt has been estimated at 3,000–4,000.
+However, Danny Syon emphasizes that Masada was a fortress, originally built as a fortification facility, where several hundred families of rebels were hiding and where there was no battle as such.
+Gamla, in contrast, was a city where fortification was carried out in connection with military operations and where heavy fighting took place before its capture and destruction.
+According to Josephus, some 4,000 inhabitants were slaughtered, while 5,000, trying to escape down the steep northern slope, either were trampled to death, fell or perhaps threw themselves down a ravine.
+These numbers appear to be exaggerated and the number of inhabitants on the eve of the revolt has been estimated at 3,000–4,000.